2020/21 FIRST Robotics Competition

-- mid-December (post training) – those students still keen then make a commitment to the upcoming build season.
+- Mid-December – students then make a commitment to the upcoming build season (early January to late Feb, Mon-Fri 9-5pm during school holidays)

 - late-February – “Boxing Evening” – our VIP event where we unveil the robots to family, friends and sponsors.

-- mid- March – Teams travel to Sydney to compete in the Asia-Pacific Regional.
-This normally costs each student around $1500.
+- mid- March – (Covid-dependant) Teams travel to Sydney to compete in the Asia-Pacific Regional.
+This normally costs each student around $1600.

 - mid-April – If successful in Sydney (as we have been three times previously) we have the opportunity to compete in the US finals in Houston, Texas.
 This costs about $3500 per student.

 - May – Wind-up event for family, friends and sponsors.